sh-Shubham17/About-git-github/github.md

 to push ur changes in ur local repo to GitHub:
 >  git push -u origin main

+### Note :
+1. **git push origin main:**
+This command pushes the commits from your local branch named "main" to the remote repository named "origin".
+However, without the "-u" option, it does not establish an upstream tracking relationship between your local branch and the remote branch.
+As a result, you will need to specify the remote branch explicitly in future push commands, like "git push origin main" each time you want to push to that branch.

+2. **git push -u origin main:**
+This command also pushes your local "main" branch's commits to the "origin" remote repository.
+However, the "-u" option has an additional effect.
+It establishes an *upstream tracking relationship* between your local branch and the remote branch.
+It means that Git remembers the association between your local "main" branch and the "origin/main" branch.
+After using this command, you can simply use **"git push"** without any additional arguments in the future.
+Git will know that you want to push to the "origin/main" branch by default

 You may download changes from remote repository to local repository using the command:
 >git pull